DavidDeville/DavidDeville/README.md

-Hello,
+👋 Hello,

 My name is David and I'm interested in backend development (Rails - ROR - and PHP - Symfony).

 I've attended Epitech's Web@cadémie and LeWagon's bootcamp.

-I'm currently looking for a job as a backend developer in France.
+🌱 I’m currently learning looking for a job as a backend developer in France.
 If you are interested, feel free to contact me!

+📫 You can reach me via this email : david.deville59@gmail.com

 <!--
 **DavidDeville/DavidDeville** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.